 What work equivalents could you find to the SEALs’ well-made bed?
 What could you do to signal the value of preparedness — the necessary respect, readiness, and rigor — to your team?

-It might mean clearing your desk before you head out at night, and leaving yourself a list of the two or three most crucial tasks for the following morning, along with the work items you’ll need to complete them.
+You might want to leave yourself a list of the two or three most crucial tasks for the following morning before you head out at night, along with the work items you’ll need to complete them.

 Or you could take a few minutes for early morning visioning before you start on your tasks, remembering your big goals for the future, and thinking about how the day’s assignments connect to those goals.